qftc/qftc.org/content/en/posts/ward-1-race.md

 ##### Labor:

 * Was a union representative for AFM Local 47 in 2007
+* Supports collective bargaining for city workers and tradespeople

 ##### Government transparency:

-* Says he would call for a complete third-party financial review of Quincy’s finances and push for a “participatory budget” system that allows residents to decide how a portion of the city budget is spent
+* Says he would call for a complete third-party financial review of Quincy’s finances
+* Says he would push for a “participatory budget” system that allows residents to decide how a portion of the city budget is spent

 ##### Miscellaneous: